AnnsAnns/tom_party/README.md

+## This Project Is On Hold

+The library that I use for the server (Rocket) doesn't currently support websocket/webrtc natively which basically kills any further plans for this project, unless I rewrite a lot of my current code to use another library or have a weird hybrid between another codebase just for websockets/webrtc.

+This doesn't meant that I won't revisit this project in the future or create a similar project.
+I have learned quite a lot through this project and have been more motivated to develop this project than I have been with any project before that.

+As of writing this, there are 2 fully working components.
+The [lobby system](https://github.com/tumGER/tom_party#lobby) and [Svar](https://github.com/tumGER/tom_party#svar), a "Who creates the funniest reply to the question" game.

 ## tom_party [Placeholder Name]

 This is an experimental project of mine.
 The idea is to create a party-game similar to Jackbox.